 This anterior knee pain, also known as degenerative joint disease, usually starts in middle age.
 The cartilage behind the knee becomes worn out from “wear and tear,” and the friction on the joint causes pain and stiffness.

-Women are 2 times more likely to suffer from osteoarthritis.
+Women are 2 times more likely to have osteoarthritis.
 Being overweight and over the age of 65 are also common risk factors.

 OTC medications and wearing knee compression sleeves give some patients relief while physical therapy and injections help others.
 Knee replacement surgery is often the last resort.